flaf/miscellaneous/puppet/modules/simplekeepalived/README.md

 instance.
 The default value of this parameter is `$::facts['networking']['primary']`.

-The parameter `priority` allow to set the priority of the VRRP instance.
-For electing MASTER, highest priority wins, unless the parameter `nopreempt` is `true`.
-The default value of the parameter `priority` is `true`.
+The parameter `priority` allows to set the priority of the VRRP instance.
+For electing MASTER, highest priority wins unless the parameter `nopreempt` is `true`.
+The default value of the parameter `priority` is `100`.

 The parameter `nopreempt` allows the lower priority machine to maintain the master role, even when a higher priority